JB0341/horiseon-refactor-challenge/README.md

 8. added comments where applicable to notate changes.

-9. applied new css styling to reflect changes on the stylesheet.
+9. applied new css tags to reflect changes on the stylesheet.

 # Style.CSS changes